 4).
 If either Client or Agent should terminate this agreement, Agent’s authority to represent Client as described above shall immediately terminate subject to the following conditions:

-A. Agent shall continue to be entitled to receive the above-mentioned commissions from all payments due to Client deriving from contracts negotiated by Agent that are either executed or in the process of being executed prior to termination, or on contracts which result from submissions made by Agent and including payments made after this agreement’s expiration;
+A. Agent shall continue to be entitled to receive the above-mentioned commissions from all payments due to Client deriving from contracts negotiated by Agent that are either executed or in the process of being executed prior to termination, or on contracts which result within 90 days from submissions made by Agent and including payments made after this agreement’s expiration;

-B. Agent shall also be entitled to the above-mentioned commission on any substitutions, renewals or new agreements negotiated by Agent or by Client’s new representation which replace any contract entered into for the Work(s) during the term of this agreement.
+B. Agent shall also be entitled to the above-mentioned commission on any substitutions, renewals or new agreements negotiated by Agent Clarification on this?
+Would like to limit to payments only on sales made, negotiated and closed by agent?
+And what is the term of this agreement?

-C. For a period of two (2) years from the date of U.S. publication of any Work negotiated by Agent during the term of this agreement (or two (2) years from the date of termination of this agreement, whichever is later), the Agent shall continue as Client’s sole agent with respect to the Work in any unsold markets (i.e. foreign, motion picture, television, audio, video, etc.) and Agent shall be entitled to any commissions due pursuant to such representation as provided elsewhere in this agreement.
+C. For a period of six (6) months from the date of initial U.S. publication of any Work negotiated by Agent during the term of this agreement 90 days from the date of termination of this agreement, whichever is later), the Agent shall continue as Client’s sole agent with respect to the Work in any unsold markets (i.e. foreign, motion picture, television, audio, video, etc.) and Agent shall be entitled to any commissions due pursuant to such representation as provided elsewhere in this agreement.

+D. Upon termination, Agent shall any unsold rights

 5).
 If Client considers Agent to be in breach of this agreement, Client must notify Agent and give Agent Thirty (30) days in which to remedy the breach before it is considered material.
 If the parties are unable to reach a mutually agreeable resolution of their differences, it is understood that any controversy arising from this agreement or any breach thereof will be interpreted according to New York law and will be resolved by arbitration in New York City under the auspices of The American Arbitration Association in accordance with its rules.
 Judgment upon any award rendered by the arbitrators will be binding and may be entered in any court of competent jurisdiction.